 The cost of destruction

 The destruction of unsold goods comes at an extremely high cost for people and the environment.
-It involves the pointless extraction and consumption of natural resources, and the emission of CO2 and hazardous substances from raw materials extraction to waste treatment – all of this for products whose actual potential will never be realised.
+It involves the pointless extraction and overconsumption of natural resources, and the emission of CO2 and hazardous substances from raw materials extraction to waste treatment – all of this for products whose actual potential will never be realised.

 At the same time, destroying or disposing of perfectly viable products is at odds with the objectives of the EU Green Deal and Circular Economy Action Plan.